ReproNim/module-reproducible-basics/_episodes/04-legalities.md

 teaching: 180
 exercises: TODO
 questions:
-- What legal considerations must be kept in mind to facilitate **sharing** and **reproducibility**?
+- "What legal considerations must be kept in mind to facilitate **sharing** and **reproducibility**?"
 objectives:
-- Become familiar with aspects of ownership, licensing, and consent forms
+- "Become familiar with aspects of ownership, licensing, and consent forms"
-- Choose appropriately from among common licenses
+- "Choose appropriately from among common licenses"
 keypoints:
-- Clear up any legal as early as possible in the timeline of a project.
+- "Clear up any legal as early as possible in the timeline of a project"
-- Choose a standard license for your materials to ease dissemination.
+- "Choose a standard license for your materials to ease dissemination"
 ---

 > ## You can skip this lesson if you can answer these questions: